Mitral valve surgery - minimally invasive

 You may need surgery if your mitral valve does not work properly because:

-- You have severe mitral valve prolapse that is not controlled with medications
+- You have severe mitral valve prolapse that is not controlled with medicine.

 Minimally invasive surgery may be done for these reasons:

-- Tests show that the changes in your mitral valve are beginning to seriously affect your heart function.
+- Tests show that the changes in your mitral valve are beginning to harm your heart function.

 Risks for any surgery are: